DAY 1: SEPTEMBER 7 2021

 Morning Coffee and Networking

-Mercer’s Insights on HR Digital Trends to Anticipate in 2021
+Mercer’s Insights on HR Digital Trends to Watch Out in 2021

 The Rise of Data Analytics – Using Data to Map-Out Metrics of Performance

 Data analytics is the fulcrum of today’s decision making.
 Whether it is looking at a group age of customers for production, a comparison between action points in marketing, or even in predicting sales forecast in the month/years to come.
 Data analytics has now become a viable tool in understanding employee performance in optimizing company growth.
 So how does data analytics determine these employee data points and interpret it from a business perspective?
 What are the examples of data driven initiatives?
 Who interprets the data and how do employees react to such data?
 How does a company benefit from the data?

 Woolworths Group Asia

 Talent Retention Impressions – How AI helps employees’ career development